ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny’s Granny B

 You were born in a grand apartment in central Stockholm in 1860.
 You grew up surrounded by nannies, governesses and girl schools.
-What you lacked in your childhood, was a mother who was present.
-You thought that no matter how hard you tried to get close to her, you never succeeded.
-Your clearest memory of her, the Viscountess A, was from when se was sitting at her dressing table getting ready to go out to yet another party.
-Next to her was always the great Tiara, the last remnant of her upbringing in the German nobility.
+What you lacked in your childhood, was a mother who was present.No  matter how hard you tried to get close to her, she allways kept her distance.
+Your clearest memory of her, the Viscountess A, was of her sitting at her dressing table getting ready to go out to yet another party.
+Next to her was always the great Tiara, the last remnant of her life in the German nobility.
 As such, it always represented everything wrong with your childhood.

 As an adult you found a good man, the postmaster of Gnesta, and you moved as far from the city as you could.
 There you raised your daughter with baking and crafts and all the love you never got.
-But she was a stubborn one and it was clear from an early age that she idolised her grandmother, the Viscountess and the fast life in the city.
+But she was a stubborn one and it was clear from an early age that she idolised her grandmother, the Viscountess A, and the fast life in the city.
 As soon as she was grown, she married a city man and moved back to that life.

 Your beloved granddaughter, D, was with you most summers and when your daughter was not prepared to help out financially, you pitched in and gave D the money for tuition for teachers collage.

 You do not think your mother could have missed how disappointed you were with her, but even so she has never apologised; she was always too self-centred.
 But even so, you feel a respect for her deep down, for a reason you have never told anyone, living or dead.

-Regarding the Tiara, you think it might as well be sold off and the money used for something useful.
+Regarding the Tiara, you think it might as well be sold off and the money invested into something useful.
 It is a bad symbol of decadence.
 You inherited it when you got married, but then let it rest in the bank vault and never touched it.
-Today, you regret not selling it yourself when you had the chance but followed the family tradition and handed it to your daughter on her wedding day.
+Today, you regret not selling it yourself when you had the chance.
+Instead you followed the family tradition and handed it to your daughter on her wedding day.

 You will play passively aggressive and not speak plainly about how you feel about your mother until you have a dream sequence with your granddaughter D in Act 4.
 There you will tell her in detail what sort of person Great-Granny's granny the Viscountess A really is!
+In the final act, you will speak freely about it with both living and dead.

 ## Player instructions

 In act 4 (The Dream Sequence) you will have the second dream sequence together with your grand-daughter, Granny D. It may take anywhere between 2 and 10 minutes.
 Bring her to the center of the room.
 Explain how/where she “wakes up” in the dream.
 This is your chance to explain your perspective on the Tiara and its legacy.
 Tell your story.
 You control the game world completely and everything you say becomes reality.
 Borrow other players as extras if you wish, but you will not have time to give them particularly detailed instructions.

 End the scene by saying “I now leave your dream.
 Come with me” and take Granny D by the hand to the edge of the room.